Travel Guide to the Snaefellsnes Peninsula

 Here too you can catch the ferry to the Westfjords, avoiding the long drive and seeing some beautiful islands along the way.

-Where is the peninsula?
+Where is the Snaeffelsnes Peninsula?

 The Snæfellsnes Peninsula is in western Iceland, extending about 56 miles (90 kilometers) from the mainland into the Atlantic Ocean.
 It’s located to the north of Faxaflói Bay, the large body of water that laps at Reykjavik and the Western Coast.